 Their rights, voices and needs often get overlooked.
 They compete for space in international laws and global policies, and often get lost between women’s rights and children’s rights.

-That’s why, this Day of the Girl, we’re celebrating the incredible power of girls everywhere!
+That’s why, this International Day of Education, we’re celebrating the incredible power of girls everywhere!
 Find out why girls’ education is so important — and why we’re championing the amazing benefits of helping girls to get an education.

-Why do we need an International Day of the Girl?
+Why do we need an International Day of Education and an International Day of the Girl?

-The failure to fully appreciate the unique obstacles that girls face, and the special approach required to address their needs, is why we recognise and celebrate International Day of the Girl on October 11th every year.
+The failure to fully appreciate the unique obstacles that girls face, and the special approach required to address their needs, is why we recognise and celebrate International Days such as International Day of Education on January 24th, and Day of the Girl on October 11th every year.

-International Day of the Girl and the right to an education
+International Day of Education and the right to an education

 At ActionAid we champion girls’ right to education.